alexanderanserud/alexanderanserud/README.md

 - Check out my recent whitepaper: [Klicka AI – Low-Latency Attended Automation Using On-Premise UI Agents](https://www.klicka.ai/whitepaper)

-- I’ve been coding for 15 years and hold an MSc in Computer Science and AI.
+- I hold an MSc in Computer Science and AI.
+Been coding for the past 15 years in various roles.

-- My old GitHub account was lost in 2023 — hence the timeline reset.
+- My old student GitHub account was lost in 2023 — hence the timeline reset.

 - Reach me via **[Alexander Anserud](https://www.linkedin.com/in/alexander-anserud/)**